SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/04-space-complexity/01-space-complexity.md

 Space Complexity = Auxiliary Space + Space used for input values
 ```

-There is a sort of confusion among people between the space complexity and the auxiliary space.
-So let’s be clear about that, so auxiliary space is nothing but the space required by an algorithm during the execution of that algorithm and it's not equal to the space complexity because space complexity includes space for input values along with it also.
+ The auxiliary space is nothing but the space required by an algorithm during the execution of that algorithm and it's not equal to the space complexity because space complexity includes space for input values
+ along with it also.

 So we can say that space complexity is the combination or sum up of the auxiliary space and the space used by input values.